City-of-Helsinki/bestpractice/docs/devops.md

 The entrypoint that is defined in the Dockerfile gets run when the image is started unless manually overridden by another entrypoint (`docker run --entrypoint=<entrypoint>`).

-By default -- when given no arguments -- the entrypoint should bring up a production server (typically [uwsgi](http://projects.unbit.it/uwsgi) in Django's case) but in many projects some sort of hot-reloading server is used for development purposes and sometimes it's useful to able to run an altogether different command as well.
+By default -- when given no arguments -- the entrypoint should bring up a production server (typically [uwsgi](http://projects.unbit.it/uwsgi) in Django's case and express in nodeJS' case) but in many projects some sort of hot-reloading server is used for development purposes and sometimes it's useful to able to run an altogether different command as well.
+Support this kind of overrides.

 An example of an entrypoint script that handles all these cases and does some extra setting-up when requested (very useful for local development):